bytecodealliance/wasmtime/docs/stability-platform-support.md

   are very much aware of this!
 Wasmtime is intended to be configurable where many of these features are compile-time or runtime options.
 For example caches can be disabled, JITs can be removed and replaced with interpreters, or users could provide a callback to allocate memory instead of using the OS.
-The ambitious goals of Wasmtime take time and energy to implement, however, so we need help from others in order to prioritize what's most important to tackle.
   This is sort of a long-winded way of saying that Wasmtime on the surface may today look like it won't support `#![no_std]`, but this is almost always simply a matter of time and development priorities rather than a fundamental